-6.3 Motion set out in Agenda
+6.3 Motions set out in Agenda

 Motions for which notice has been given will be listed on the agenda in the order in which notice was received, unless the Members giving notice state, in writing, that they propose to move it to a later meeting or withdraw it.
+However, any motions submitted on the Strategic Theme being considered at the meeting in accordance with Rule 2.3 (g) or in respect of the reports of Community Forums under Rule 2.3(h) will be taken during in the course of the debate on those items.